fezzibasma/Machine-Learning-Topics/README.md

-# Second projet : Predict conversions 🏆🏆 ( Supervised Machine-Learning )
+# Second project : Predict conversions 🏆🏆 ( Supervised Machine-Learning )

 In this project, you will participate to a machine learning competition like the ones that are organized by https://www.kaggle.com/.
 You will be able to work with jupyter notebooks as usual, but in the end you'll have to submit your model's predictions to your teacher/TA, so your model's performances will be evaluated in an independent way.
 The scores achieved by the different teams will be stored into a leaderboard 🏅🏅